Onsite building requirements

 We investigate complaints about site signs or advertisements that don’t meet the QBCC Act requirements.

-We regularly check newspapers, brochures, flyers, and websites to ensure advertisements comply with the guidelines.
+We regularly check and proactively audit newspapers, brochures, flyers, and websites to ensure advertisements comply with the guidelines.